-Climate change brought another shortage of rainfall to the Indus Valley around the year 1000 BCE.
-Aryans began moving eastward to the plains of a valley cut by another great river, the Ganges.
+Around the year 1000 BCE, climate change brought another shortage of rainfall to the Indus Valley.
+Aryans began moving eastward to the plains of a valley cut by another great river: the Ganges.
 Some of their priests acted as an advance party.
-They despised the people they found for not having kings and aristocrats as they did.
-By now the Aryans had iron tools and weapons, and with confidence that their god was on their side they pushed through the resistance of local peoples.
-They spread across the Indus Valley, clearing land for themselves with their god of fire, Agni.
+They despised the people they found for not having kings and aristocrats as they did, and with confidence that their god was on their side they pushed through local peoples.
+They spread across the Indus Valley and cleared land for themselves with their god of fire, Agni.

-Some Aryans pushed southward along the eastern coast of the Indian subcontinent, to an area called Kalinga.
-Aryan priests found in the south a dark-skinned people known today as Dravidians.
-Occasionally the priests felt mistreated and sought military aid from their tribe.
-Warrior nobles came to the priests' rescue.
+Some Aryans also pushed southward along the eastern coast of the Indian subcontinent, to an area called Kalinga.
+Conquerors sent priests ahead as missionaries, and the priests found in the south a dark-skinned people known today as Dravidians.
+Occasionally the priests felt mistreated and sought military aid from their tribe, which sent warrior nobles to the priests' rescue.

-With Aryans conquering local peoples a new caste system developed.
-At the top of the class system were the priests called Brahmins, and their family.
-Also on top and not conceding superiority to the Brahmins were the warrior-aristocrats, the Kshatriyas.
-Below them were the Vaishyas: common Aryans who tended cattle and served the Brahmins and Kshatriyas in other ways.
-At the bottom were the Shudras: the conquered, darker non-Aryans.
-The four classifications, it was claimed, had origins with the god Prajapati, the Brahmins associated with Prajapati's mouth (words and wisdom), the warriors with Prajapati's arms (strength), the Vaishyas with his legs, and the lowly Shudras with his feet – dusty and dirty from the ground.
+With Aryans conquering local non-Aryans, a caste system developed.
+At the top of the system were the priests, called Brahmans.
+Also on top and not conceding superiority to the Brahmans were the warrior-aristocrats, the Kshatriyas.
+Below them were the Vaishyas: common Aryans who tended cattle and served the Brahmans and Kshatriyas in other ways.
+At the bottom were the Shudras: the conquered, darker-skinned non-Aryans.
+The four classifications it was claimed had origins with the god Prajapati: the Brahmans were associated with Prajapati's mouth (his words and wisdom), the warriors with Prajapati's arms (strength), the Vaishyas with his legs, and the lowly Shudras with his feet – dusty and dirty from the ground.

 The Vedas implied that humanity is basically good.
-They described evil as the work of demons that might take the form of a human or some other creature, evils outside oneself – an invader – rather than an inborn sin.
+Evil was a force outside oneself an invader rather than an inborn sin.
+Evil was the work of a demon that might take the form of a human or some other creature.

-For the literate few, a variety of ideas were put into writing.
-Some Brahmins had little interest in ritual sacrifices and more interest in probing relations between self and the universe.
-They were interested in attaining religious bliss.
+For the literate few a variety of ideas were put into writing.
+Some Brahmans had little interest in ritual sacrifices and more interest in probing relations between self and the universe.
 Their writings were collected into what would be called the Upanishads – a collection of as many as two hundred books that were to be written across centuries.

 Some contributors to the Upanishads claimed that one's fate could be altered only by learning.
-Some repeated beliefs already expressed in the Vedas, such as every living thing had a spirit, or soul, and that spirits could migrate in and out of things.
-They wrote of death as rebirth – a reincarnation.
+Some repeated beliefs expressed in the Vedas, such as every living thing had a spirit, or soul, and that spirits could migrate.
+They wrote of death as a rebirth or reincarnation.
 They claimed that God is within us and that the wise seek the joys of the infinite, the joy that comes with separating oneself from one's body and the clutches of birth and death.

-Another described God as having existed before all else.
-He wrote that in the beginning God was alone, that he looked around and saw nothing, and, being lonely, he divided himself into male and female, and that these two aspects of God then mated and brought into creation all living things.
+Another wrote that God had been lonely and so He divided himself into male and female, and that these two aspects of God then mated and brought into creation all living things.

-One Brahmin had the genius to see that there were truths not yet known.
-He wrote of priests having unwarranted certainty of blind men leading the blind.
-A few whose writings were included in the Upanishads proclaimed that the universe was essentially inanimate and functioned other than by the magic of gods.
-They claimed that when a person dies he dissolves back into primary elements, that after death there is neither pain nor pleasure, that there is no afterlife or reincarnation, that soul and god are only words and that Hindu sacrifices accomplish nothing.
-Brahmin authorities responded by removing the offending entries, and they destroyed other materialist writings.
-No writings expressing the materialist point of view were to survive.
-The materialist writings were to be known only through those who argued against them.
+One Brahman had the genius to write that there were truths not yet known.
+He wrote of priests having unwarranted certainty and of the blind leading the blind.
+There were proclamations that the universe was essentially inanimate and functioned other than by the magic of gods.
+They claimed that when a person dies he dissolves back into primary elements, that after death there is neither pain nor pleasure, that there is no afterlife or reincarnation, that soul and God are only words and that Hindu sacrifices accomplish nothing.
+But caste, based as it was on Hindu religiosity, was to survive.
+Brahman authorities removed the offending Upanishad entries and other such writings — writings to be known only through the conformists who argued against them.